MitulMistry/mm-webdev-portfolio-v2/README.md

 ## Commands
 `npm run start` - Runs the app in development mode.

 `npm run build` - Builds the app for production to the build folder.

 `npm run eject` - A one time operation that will remove the Create React App single build dependency from the project.

 ## License
-This project is open source under the terms of the [MIT License][mit].
+This project is open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).